ans-group/docs.ukfast.co.uk/source/cloud/flex/lbaas/config_https_termination_cli.md

 +---------------+-----------------------------------------------------------------------------------------+
 ```

-We will need to also upload the private key of the certificate to Barbican.
-Following a similar command structure to the latest steps, the command to achieve this and output will be similar to the below:
+You will also need to upload the private key of the certificate to Barbican.
+Following a similar command structure to the previous step, the command looks something like this (again replace private.key with your own file name):

 ```bash
 barbican secret store --payload-content-type='text/plain' --name='private_key' --payload="$(cat private.key)"
 ```

+Again note down the `Secret href` given.

 ```
 +---------------+-----------------------------------------------------------------------------------------+